MariMach/IconicPhrases/README.md

 A Mean Stack application demo, deployed separately

 The front end is deployed in the cloud platform-as-a-service (Paas) Heroku it lets build, monitor ans scale your apps.
+LInk: https://mighty-escarpment-64379.herokuapp.com

 The back end is deployed in (Paas) Heroku